This post contains affiliate links

 How do I connect the display to my MacBook M1/M2?

 You’ve probably bought a new Mac and are wondering how to connect a few monitors to your MacBook M1 or M2, because you’ve heard that there are some problems with it.
-Every new Mac with an M1/M2 processor has USB-C ports in Thunderbolt / USB 4.0 standard, which allows you to connect an external monitor with a USB-C – DisplayPort cable at a resolution of up to 6K 60Hz.
+Every new Mac with an M1/M2 processor has USB-C Thunderbolt / USB 4.0 ports, allowing you to connect an external monitor with a USB-C to DisplayPort cable at resolutions up to 6K 60Hz.

 Unfortunately, we also have some limitations, such as the fact that the MacBook Air M1 / M2 supports only 1 external display and in the Mac mini 2 displays (One via USB-C port and the other via HDMI connector).
 Although there are several USB-C ports, without special adapters we will not connect, for example, more displays to the MacBook Air M1 / M2.